klebgenomics/Klebsiella-genome-metadata/README.md

 ## Data submission

 The data submission template is available [here](https://docs.google.com/spreadsheets/d/1B1G6akgdNItXsk85QsX3TZvumM1ROZZfYnt-h3FzUoA/edit?usp=sharing).
-Please note this is a template and you cannot enter data directly into it.
-Please MAKE A COPY to add your own data.
+Please **MAKE A COPY** to add your own data.
+You cannot enter data directly into the master copy of the template.
 Once completed, email or share your copy to klebsiella.genome.metadata@gmail.com.

 The full list of data fields, value formats and options are shown in the tables below.